-This leadership style is also called cooperative leadership style.
-The leader involves the staff in various decisions.
-Open discussions and joint decision-making are the order of the day.
-This leadership style has a positive effect on the employees – performance, motivation, work ethic and the willingness to bring in new ideas are promoted.
-The manager also sees a great advantage in the employees’ participation, namely because of the workload reduction.
+This leadership style is also referred to as cooperative leadership style.
+The leader involves employees in various decisions, open discussions and joint decision-making are important aspects.
+This leadership behavior has a positive impact on employees – performance, motivation, work ethic, and the willingness to contribute new ideas, are promoted.
+The leader also sees a great advantage in the involvement of employees, namely due to the workload relief.

 Laissez-faire leadership style

-This management style is characterized by absolute self-determination and the empowerment of the employees.
-Tasks and organizational structure are chosen by the employees themselves.
-The supervisor does not intervene.
+This leadership style is characterized by the autonomous work of the employees.
+Tasks and organizational structure are chosen by themselves.
+The superior does not intervene.

-Through this style of leadership, employees learn to work independently and also to make their own decisions.
-Possible disadvantage – it could lead to chaos or group disputes.
+Through this leadership style, employees learn to work independently and make their own decisions.
+Possible disadvantage: it could lead to chaos or group disputes.